-Are males/men allowed at the Women’s Resources Center?
+Are men/gender queer people allowed at the Women’s Resources Center?

-Almost all of our programs and services, with a few exceptions, are open to all genders.
-In fact, in the past year nearly half the participants in our programs were males.
-Additionally, the WRC has many male students who volunteer, especially in our FYCARE program as peer educators.
+Yes!
+Unless otherwise noted, all of our programs and services, are open to all people.
+In fact, the WRC has many men who volunteer, especially in our peer educator program and intern program.
 We recognize that changing inequities involves all of us!

 - Because worldwide, more than half the population of women over the age of 15 cannot read or write.

-- Because according to the US Department of Justice, Bureau of Justice Statistics, 74% of completed and attempted sexual assaults against females were not reported to the police.
+- Because according to the US Department of Justice, Bureau of Justice Statistics, 74% of completed and attempted sexual assaults against women were not reported to the police.

 - Because there are approximately 8 million people suffering from anorexia nervosa in the U.S.; 90% of them are women.